NinaZumel/short_thoughts/content/blog/2022-12-27-things-ive-learned.md

 ---
 date: 2022-12-27 09:02:00-08:00
+title: Things I've Learned from Reading Ghost Stories
 ---

-## Things I've Learned from Reading Ghost Stories:

 * If the rent or sale price seems too good to be true - it is.